-SEC.
-11. Safeguards on the Passport database. - The DFA, with the coordination with the Department of Information and Communications Technology (DICT), shall implement appropriate organizational, technical and physical security measures to ensure that the information gathered for the Passport database is protected against unauthorized access, use, disclosure, tampering, and accidental or international loss, destruction, and damage.
+Sec.
+10. Safeguards on the Passport database. - DFA, with the technical assistance and expertise of the Department of Information and Communications Technology (DICT), shall implement appropriate organizational, technical and physical security measures to ensure that the information gathered for the Passport database is protected against unauthorized access, use, disclosure, tampering, and accidental or intentional loss, destruction and damage.

-SEC.
-12. Appeal. - Any person whose passport application was denied or cancelled may appeal to the Secretary, whose decision may be reviewed by the appropriate court.
+Sec.
+11. Appeal. -Any person whose passport application was denied or revoked shall have the right to appeal to the Secretary, whose decision may be reviewed by the appropriate court.